OpenSuSE Man Pages

 [domain_realm]

-The [domain_realm] section provides a translation from a domain name or
+The [domain_realm] section provides a translation from hostnames to

-the realms section or using DNS SRV records.
-Host names and domain
+fied either in the realms section or using DNS SRV records.
+Tag names

 [domain_realm]